On this page

 return combinations

 The Cartesian product grows exponentially.
 Three parameters with 10 values each = 1,000 renders.
-Linear zip pairs them index-by-index, capped at the length of the longest list:
+Five parameters with 10 values = 100,000 renders.
+Linear zip pairs them index-by-index instead:

 def linear_zip(parsed_params: list[dict]) -> list[list[tuple]]: